Lake Mary, Florida, rallies to beat Taiwan 2-1 in 8 innings to win Little League World Series title

+“It was the greatest feeling ever,” said Lathan, who had a fever of 102 on Saturday but recovered before the championship.
+“I still haven’t had time to let it all sink in, but it feels like the most amazing thing ever.”

-Taiwan clung to a 1-0 from the first inning until Florida’s last at-bat.
-The team from Florida, representing the Southeast region, outhit Taiwan and had a runner on third in three separate innings, but couldn't get a run across.
+Taiwan clung to a 1-0 lead from the first inning until Florida’s last at-bat.
+The Southeast region representatives outhit Taiwan and had a runner on third in three separate innings, but couldn’t get a run across.

 Then, in the bottom of the sixth, Florida got runners on first and second and DeMarcos Mieses, who struck out in his previous two at-bats, delivered.
 Hitting the gap in shallow left, he gave Chase Anderson enough time to sprint home and tie the game.

-In the eighth, Lathan was placed on second to start the inning.
+In the eighth, Lathan was placed by rule on second base to start the inning.
 Hunter Alexander bunted and the throw to first went into the outfield.
+Florida players poured out of the dugout while the Taiwan players crumpled.

+“I was just thinking, ‘Stay fair, stay fair,’” Hunter said.
+“After that ball goes past me, I say, ‘Let’s go!’”

 This is the first championship in nine tries for Florida, which also came from behind in its 10-7 semifinal win over Texas on Saturday, scoring five runs in its final at-bat.